ytoyama/ttic-report/notes.md

 rice bowls.
 A few weeks after classes started, Chinese food delivery by a restaurant, Sweet Station also started.
-It also dealed in many kinds of Chinese foods from lunchbox-style ones to noodles and soups.
+It also dealt in many kinds of Chinese foods from lunchbox-style ones to noodles and soups.